 Penn National’s Strategy: Keep Appealing to Younger Crowd

-The Penn National playbook looks like this: Attract a younger demographic, spend less than the competition to do it and continue to try to wring greater profit out of customer spend than other gambling operators.
+The Penn National playbook looks like this: Attract a younger demographic, spend less than the competition to do so, and continue trying to wring greater profit from customer spend than other gambling operators.

 The tactical keys to all of that are: